 *Note that not all of the modules listed may be available in any one year.
 Module teachers, teaching dates and times may be subject to change (CCLS will work to ensure students are notified of any changes as soon as possible).
 Please also note that timetable restrictions can sometimes prevent the choice of certain combinations of modules.

 Study will be both in the classroom during contact hours with academics and self-directed (with support via the online learning environment QMPlus).
-The classroom taught elements of modules are generally delivered in the evenings or as intensive blocks over five days (usually with at least a weekend in the middle).
+The taught elements of modules are generally delivered in a block style of teaching over intensive daytimes, evenings, or occasional Saturdays.
 The spread of your studies across the semester will depend, in part, on your module choices.

 A module calendar is provided in advance of Enrolment, to all students with offers.
 This includes details of provisional exam dates, Critical Thinking and Writing in Law Classes, coursework and dissertation submission deadlines, and other information.